SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/04-HTCondor-Submitting.md

 ~~~
 $ connect show-projects
-Based on your username (dgc), here is a list of projects you have
+Based on your username (username), here is a list of projects you have
 access to:
   * SWC-OSG-UC14
 ~~~